Shrimp Pasta with Grilled Tomatoes and Shrimp!

 This Shrimp Pasta is a quick and easy dinner recipe that the entire family will love.
 There’s so much flavor from the grilled shrimp, roasted cherry tomatoes and it’s topped with Parmesan cheese.
 Plus, it’s just like a dish you’d eat in a restaurant with hardly any work.
 Did I mention it’s ready in 30 minutes?

-I am all about the easy summer recipes and if I can use the grill it’s even better!
 This Shrimp Pasta is one of my favorite summer recipes because in the time it takes to boil the pasta you can grill the shrimp and tomatoes and then just toss it all together with a super easy butter sauce.
 Dinner in 30 minutes!
 What’s not to love?!

 The grilled cherry tomatoes and shrimp are an amazing combination!
 I could eat the shrimp and tomatoes straight from the grill, but adding some pasta and a simple sauce makes it a complete dinner.
 We can never have too many pasta recipes, right?